keboola/connection-docs/components/data-apps/oidc/auth0/index.md

 - Then select **Frontend**.
 - Choose **Other browser technology** as an application technology and give your application a name, for example, "Streamlit OIDC Demo".
 Then click **Continue**.
 - Choose **Python** as a technology you are using in your web app.
-- You do not need to provide the **Allowed callback URL** yet; you will need to create a data app in Keboola first.
+- You do not have the **Allowed callback URL** yet; you will need to create a data app in Keboola first.
 - Click **Save Changes** to finish.

 ## Step 2: Create a Data App in Keboola